-Celebrating Wonder’s wondrous music as he nears his 70th birthday are multiple Grammy-nominated writer and producer Chris “Big Dog” Davis, Rick Braun, Maysa, Kimberly Brewer, Eric Darius, Nick Colionne, Ragan Whiteside, Glenn Jones and the DOXA Gospel Ensemble.
+Celebrating Wonder’s wondrous music as he nears his 70th birthday are award-winning writer and producer Bill Jolly, Rick Braun, Maysa, Kimberly Brewer, Eric Darius, Nick Colionne, Ragan Whiteside, Glenn Jones and the DOXA Gospel Ensemble.

 Wonder is an American musician and a former child prodigy who became one of the most creative musical figures of the late 20th century.
 His multi-generational hit songs include “My Cherie Amour,” “You Are the Sunshine of My Life,” “Superstition,” “Living in the City,” “Boogie on Reggae Woman,” “Sir Duke,” “That Girl” and “Part-Time Lover.”